None-later/rhce.co/content/rhcsa/operate_running_systems/access_a_virtual_machines_console.md

 Date: 2012-10-06
 Title: Access a virtual machine's console
 Objective: 17
-Category: 2.
+Category: b.
 Operate Running Systems - (RHCSA)
 Tags: RHCSA

 Knowing how to access the virtual machines console is essential, and if you have never used it could take a few minutes to figure out.